-- 328. The Framework states the Government attaches great importance to ensuring that a sufficient choice of school places is available to meet the needs of existing and new communities.
-It advises that Local planning authorities should take a proactive, positive and collaborative approach to meeting this requirement, and to development that will widen choice in education. - 329.
+- 331. The Framework states that strategic planning policies should make sufficient provision for (inter alia) community facilities, such as education infrastructure.
+It also advises on the importance that a sufficient choice of school places is available to meet the needs of existing and new communities.
+It advises that Local planning authorities should take a proactive, positive and collaborative approach to meeting this requirement, and to development that will widen choice in education and should give great weight to the need to create expand or alter schools through decisions on applications. - 332.
 Core Strategy Policy CS13 (b) considers educational requirements as a key infrastructure requirement.
-The Local Education Authority (Suffolk County Council) has confirmed there is no capacity at the existing primary school to accommodate the additional pupils forecast to be resident at the proposed development and has requested a 'pro-rata' financial contribution from this development to be used towards the land and build costs of the construction of a new village primary school.
+The Local Education Authority (Suffolk County

+Council) has confirmed there is no capacity at the existing primary school to accommodate the additional pupils forecast to be resident at the proposed development and has requested a 'pro-rata' financial contribution from this development to be used towards the land and build costs of the construction of a new village primary school.
 It has also confirmed a need for the development to provide a 'pro-rata' contribution to be used towards pre-school provision in the village to cater for the educational needs of pre-school children (aged 2-5) that are forecast to reside at the development.
 The Authority has confirmed there is no requirement for a contribution to be secured for secondary school provision.